itsmostafa/certified-aws-developer-associate-notes/README.md

   * If you are getting a permission error exception when trying to SSH into your linux instance, then the key is missing chmod 400 permissions
   * If you are getting a network timeout when trying to SSH into your EC2 instance, then your security groups are misconfigured
-  * Security groups reference IP address, CIDR block, Security group, but NOT DNS name
+  * Security groups reference IP address, CIDR block, Security group, but NOT DNS name Definitely on Exam:
+  * Know serverless concepts very well (Lambda, API Gateway, DynamoDB, Fargate)
+  * Know how to deploy an application using Elastic Beanstalk and all deployment types
+  * Know how to deploy an application using CloudFormation
+  * Know how to deploy an application using CodePipeline
+  * Know how to deploy an application using CodeBuild/CodeDeploy
+  * Know Serverless Application Model (SAM) and SAM template anatomy

 # Contributors

 Please feel free to contribute by making a Pull Request!